Sometimes, keeping it simple is the most effective way to do something. The same thing can be said about our basement waterproofing system.

 Permanently waterproof your basement this week!
 The waterproofing solution trusted by over 100,000 customers.
 Scientifically proven to permanently waterproof your basement.
 We offer mini sample packs with a Double Your Money Back Guarantee.
 Our Products our 99% effective at preventing harmful Radon Gas from entering foundations.
 We provide detailed instructions and phone support to apply our products like a pro.
 Product comes with a lifetime warranty call 1-866-784-3308 or visit http://sanitred.com/basement-waterproofing/ to learn more.

 Most molds can be safely removed yourself using common household products and tools.
 There are many types of mold and mildew that thrive in basement environments.
 It’s always the best idea to take preventative measures to stop mold and mildew from forming, and to remove mold for better optimum air quality and better health.
 However, it is very important to note that it is not always a do-it-yourself job.
 Not all molds are alike, and yet they can have a very similar appearance.
-At least one form of ‘toxic black mold’ Stachybotrys chartarum can be more harmful to health, and professional remediation might be necessary when dealing with that mold in your home.
+At least one form of ‘toxic black mold’ Stachybotrys chartarum can be more harmful to health, and professional remediation might be necessary when dealing with black mold in your basement or home.
 For all other types of common household molds, these steps should give great results and protect your family and your home.

 Step 1: Make sure that this is a do-it-yourself project!